bow-official/bow-official/README.md

 🤝I’m not looking to collaborate on anything at the moment.

-🫥As like other developers, I'm introverted.
+🫥As like some other developers, I'm introverted.

 ✉️How to reach me: My email is bowfun@bownet.xyz and my Discord is BowFun#4904.